mathilde-chenillot/mathilde-chenillot/README.md

 ## React.js Developper

 - 🐶 I’m doing an internship as a FullStack JS developer.
+- 🌱 I work for a catering company.
-- 🐣 I’m currently learning AdonisJS (Node framework), MySQL, ForestAdmin (back office), playwright (test), Redis.
+- 🐣 I’m currently using JavaScript, AdonisJS (Node framework), TypeScript, MySQL, ForestAdmin (back office), playwright (test) and Redis.
 - 💌 How to reach me: mathilde.chenillot@gmail.com

 ### For more information about me :